adershmanoj/Jenkins-integration-training/README.md

 # Jenkins-integration-training
-Test repo for Jenkins integration training.
+Test repo for Jenkins integration training
 ##created by Adersh